fronx/fronx.github.io/_posts/2015-09-04-structures-not-numbers.md

   }, 70);
 </script>

-Given only the information in the picture, you can't answer the question, there are no <i>is equal to</i> arrows, which would look like this:
+Given only the information in the picture, you can't answer the question, because there are no <i>is equal to</i> arrows, which would look like this:

 <table class="graph">
   <tr>